-In ‘Offal state-of-the-art look gruesome and subverts the Eurocentric records of picnics.
+In ‘Offal, state-of-the-art look gruesome and subverts the Eurocentric records of picnics.
 One of the starting factors for Arden Surdam’s modern exhibition at Haven in Montauk became the 2018 Chaïm Soutine exhibition at The Jewish Museum in New York titled Flesh.
 The Soutine exhibition featured still-life artwork that included fowl, red meat carcasses, and crayfish inside the artist’s compositions.
-Surdam has been creating her own nevertheless lives, and while she acquired the comments that she needed to push the bounds in her work, she looked at the exhibition for the concept.
+Surdam has been creating her own life, and while she acquired the comments that she needed to push the bounds in her work, she looked at the exhibition for the concept.

 The Buffet